-These forms set out the calculation of regulatory capital and associated capital ratios for an ADI at Level 1 and Level 2.1 In completing these forms, ADIs should refer to APS 110 and APS 111.
+These forms set out the calculation of regulatory capital and associated capital ratios for an ADI at Level 1 and Level 2.
+In completing these forms, ADIs should refer to Prudential Standard APS 110 Capital Adequacy (APS 110) and Prudential Standard Capital Adequacy: Measurement of Capital (APS 111).